hydroframe/hf_hydrodata/README.md

 Please see the [How To](https://hf-hydrodata.readthedocs.io/en/latest/point_data/index.html#how-to) section of our documentation for in-depth examples using the point module functions.
 Additionally, our team has developed the [subsettools](https://hydroframesubsettools.readthedocs.io/en/latest/) Python package which uses `hf_hydrodata` to access data and subsequently run a [ParFlow](https://parflow.readthedocs.io/en/latest/) simulation.
 Please see the `subsettools` documentation for full walk-through examples of extracting data for a domain and subsequently running a ParFlow simulation.

+## State of the Field
+The `hf_hydrodata` package spans multiple agencies, and includes both site-level observations and national gridded datasets.
+This allows users to interact with data from many sources with a single API call.
+Existing packages such as the [`dataRetrieval`](https://cran.r-project.org/web/packages/dataRetrieval/vignettes/dataRetrieval.html) R package provide some similar capabilities allowing users to access a breadth of hydrologic site-level surface water and groundwater observations from the USGS.
+However, the `dataRetreival` package is limited to USGS sources and is designed for R users.
+Our package goes beyond this to provide access to data from multiple agencies (for example the SNOTEL and FluxNet observation networks).
+The `hf_hydrodata` package provides a common syntax for acquiring such observations so that the user need not spend valuable research time learning multiple syntaxes to get all data relevant for their watershed.
+Additionally, the `hf_hydrodata` package provides users access to a wide selection of gridded data products.
+Many of these data products are not publicly available by other means including inputs and outputs from the national ParFlow model and multiple gridded atmospheric forcing datasets.

 ## Build Instructions

 To build the component you must have a Python virtual environment containing